 It’s much nicer to jump on your hobby if you don’t have to endure the agony of a public commute after a day at the office.
 Or if you don’t have to sit around at the office and wait for the clock to strike five.
 Waiting until 5pm to leave you workplace is the strangest, most weirdly arbitrary concept when you think about it.
 But it’s no wonder give it’s something that was conceived during the industrial revolution.

 If you find yourself waiting for the workday to end a lot, it’s a sign that you need to be doing something else, somewhere else.
 You don’t need to spend more work hours to be successful, you just need to be smarter with the hours you have.

 So get a hobby.
 Spend more time outdoors.
 Do anything that isn’t work as often as you can.

 You’ll get to travel, a lot

-Far from being a simple perk, travelling is a crucial part how Toggl works.
+Far from being a simple perk, traveling is a crucial part how Toggl Track works.

 We are a remote team – and for remote companies maintaining company culture over vast distances is key.
 We’ve learned some really handy lessons on how to stay productive when working form home, but at the end of the day you’ll need some face-time with your colleagues.